MSalamatov/polytech-k8s-lab/guides/openstack/docker_local_registry.md

  * -keyout - we generate the key so we specify an output path
  * -out - path for our certificate

-We need to give some info about our organization to fill the certificate
+We need to give some info about our organization to fill the certificate.

 ### 2. Installing a certificate
 After that we will have domain.crt and domain.key in /certs